Dragon Quest Heroes: The World Tree's Woe and the Blight Below: Gameplay

 Dragon Quest Heroes mixes the hack-and-slash combat of Koei Tecmo's Dynasty Warriors series of video games with the characters, monsters, universe, and lore from Square Enix's Dragon Quest series.
 The game is much more heavy on RPG elements than most of Omega Force's other titles.
 The game has a roster of 13 characters that the player can choose from, each having unique weapons and abilities, some of these characters are fan favourite Dragon Quest characters but many other characters show up as NPCs.

 Plot

-The game is set in the Kingdom of Arba, where mankind and monsters live peacefully.
-One day, monsters began to attack mankind suddenly leading the captains of the Royal Guard, Luceus and Aurora, to recover the hearts of monsters.
+The game is set in the Kingdom of Arba where mankind and monsters live peacefully under the rule of King Doric.
+One day, monsters began to attack mankind suddenly leading co-captains of the Royal Guard, Luceus and Aurora, to recover the hearts of monsters.
 The nefarious Velasco schemes to plunge the world into darkness by taking control of all the monsters in order to release the darkness dragon Shadroth: Lord of the Night.

 When a dark shockwave sweeps through the city of Arba, the monsters that once lived alongside the people in peace are driven into a frenzied rage.
-As either the hero Luceus or the heroine Aurora, the player joins forces with a cast of fan favorites from previous Dragon Quest titles, such as Alena, Bianca and Yangus, to bring the rampaging hordes of monsters to their senses and restore order to the kingdom.
+As either the hero Luceus or the heroine Aurora, the player joins forces with Doric and a cast of fan favorites from previous Dragon Quest titles, such as Alena, Bianca and Yangus, to bring the rampaging hordes of monsters to their senses and restore order to the kingdom.